VinodKumbar/Plawright_TypeScript/TypeScripts_Programming/Day_2/a_data_types_theory.md

 •	Represents an intentional empty value (let x = null). let emptyValue: null = null; // Example of a null type

-5. Undefined
-•	Represents a variable declared but not assigned (let y; → y is undefined). let notAssigned: undefined; // Example of an undefined type let uninitialized: undefined; // Example of an uninitialized variable let unassigned: undefined = undefined; // Explicitly set to undefined

 6. Any
 •	A flexible type that allows any value (disables TypeScript checks).